 Some trekking trails might be dangerous during off-seasons.
 A guide will help you avoid such paths.
 In addition, no trek is ever complete without an appreciation of the culture of the region.
 Guides will help you know the culture as well as the historical significance of the places during your trek making your trip all the more enriching.

-In addition to guides, we encourage you to hire porters as well.
+In addition to the guides, we encourage you to hire porters as well.
 Even if you are physically fit, hiring a porter is important.
 Porters will carry your bags helping you preserve energy during your treks and thus reducing chances of altitude sickness.
 They will also be your companions during your treks.

 Do I need to get travel insurance for trekking in Nepal?

-In order to avoid such inconveniences, we strongly advise you to get insurance for trekking in Nepal.
+There might be certain problems you might encounter while trekking.
+Petty thefts, bruises, cuts, altitude sickness, flight cancellation, etc. So, we strongly advise you to get insurance for trekking in Nepal.
 You can check the various plans, policies and what things are covered while getting travel insurance.

 Should I contact a travel company while trekking in Nepal?